jacmoe/jacmoes-content/blog/2016/december/ich-bin-ein-ubernaut.md

 -->
 (inimage:Ich bin ein Ubernaut source:ubernaut/uberspace.png)

+I have been a Dreamhost customer for years, on shared hosting, and have been fairly satisfied.

+Six months ago, I decided to move from shared hosting to a Dreamhost VPS, because I wanted to do more, like running Node.js and configure my server.

+The price went from $10 to $15 a month, which I think was quite expensive, considering that Dreamhost VPS does not grant root access, and all in all does not give you a whole lot more than regular shared hosting..

+(clearfix:)

 *"Uberspace.de is a platform of technicians for technicians and all who want to be.
 We make hosting for command line enthusiasts, data protectionists, control freaks, Unix friends, DIY's .."*

 Pay what you want.